 Alternatively, an Order of Protection may merely order the respondent to refrain from assaulting, menacing, stalking, or harassing the alleged petitioner, without prohibiting contact.
 This is sometimes known in the Family Court as an order “on the usual terms and conditions”.

 Years ago a victim of certain domestic violence crimes was required to choose whether to proceed in the Family Court or to prosecute the crime in the criminal court.
 The law has since been changed, and today a victim of domestic violence can, and often does, proceed in both the criminal court and the Family court at the same time.
 The victim can even get separate orders of protection from each court.
 Until 2008, the Family Court’s power to grant orders of protection was limited to situations where the parties were either related to each other by blood or marriage, had children in common, or lived in the same household.
 This has now been changed to include parties who have an “intimate relationship” with one another.
-The new law does not define what is meant by an “intimate relationship” and it remains to be seen how the courts will interpret this term.
+The new law does not define what is meant by an “intimate relationship” and it case law is ongoing as to what is and is not considered to be an “intimate relationship”.

 THE INTEGRATED DOMESTIC VIOLENCE PART